 The Money Wave Closing > 20 creates a Short Term Buy Signal.

 Q: When I get an email Buy Alert, what price do I buy at?

 A: When a Money Wave Buy Signal will occur (Money Wave in going to Close > 20) , we will email you an Alert 10-30 minutes before the Market Closes.
 Buy anytime before, or on the Close.
 For logging of trades prices, we use the Closing Price on the day the Money Wave Closes > 20.

 To shop for a better price during the day, many will go to the 60-min chart, and Buy in advance of the Close, but only if the Daily Money Wave is going to Close >20.
 Wait for the 60-min Chart to at least cross above the Pink Line, and preferably a Triple Buy on 60-min (1.
 Above Pink Line 2.
 Above 20 on Money Wave 3.
 MCAD Buy).
 The 60-min Charts are on the Watch List and click on the Green Circles.

 Q: Where do I find the Relative Strength Factor in StockCharts.com so I can add it to my charts?

-A: Relative Strength Values comes from the SCTR Rank (StockCharts Technical Rank), www.etfscreen.com for ETFs , and Investor’s Business Daily (IBD) for stocks.
-We prefer the longer term weighting used by www.etfscreen.com and IBD.
-We sometimes use a 155-day avg. of StockCharts SCTR, which is at the bottom left of many charts (just below the SCTR Rank) to simulate R S closer to the longer term ranking of IBD ranking.
+A: Relative Strength Values come from the SCTR Rank (StockCharts Technical Rank), www.etfscreen.com for ETFs , and Investor’s Business Daily (IBD) for stocks.
+We prefer the longer-term weighting used by www.etfscreen.com and IBD.
+We sometimes use a 155-day avg. of StockCharts SCTR, which is at the bottom left of many charts (just below the SCTR Rank) to simulate R S closer to the longer-term ranking of IBD ranking.